Senexis/RDO-GG/docs/faq.md

 ### How do I activate Premium?

-To learn more about the Premium activation process, please visit the [premium guide](./guides/premium).
+To learn more about the Premium activation process, please visit the [Premium guide](./guides/premium).

 ### Do I need to keep paying for Premium?

-In general, the answer to this is yes to be able to keep the bot up and running.
+In general, the answer to this is yes to be able to keep RDO.GG up and running.
 However, exceptions can be made in certain circumstances.

 ### If I do stop, how long do I get to keep Premium?

-If you decide you want to stop supporting the bot for any reason, you'll lose access to Premium at the start of the next month.
+If you decide you want to stop supporting RDO.GG for any reason, you'll lose access to Premium at the start of the next month.
 So say you stop supporting at the 14th, you'll keep Premium until the 1st of the next month.

 ### Can I get Premium for free?